nodejs/node/doc/api/documentation.md

 added: v0.6.12
 -->

-> Stability: 1 - Experimental

-Every `.html` document has a corresponding `.json` document presenting the same information in a structured manner.
-This feature is experimental, and added for the benefit of IDEs and other utilities that wish to do programmatic things with the documentation.
+Every `.html` document has a corresponding `.json` document.
+This is for IDEs and other utilities doing programmatic things with the documentation.

 ## Syscalls and man pages